Kudzaishe96/Power-Bi-Students-Depression-Stats/README.md

 ### Data Source
-FINOPPS Data:A csv file provided by the organisation ,which contains the relevant data for analysis and comparison.
+student_depression stats:A csv file provided by the organisation ,which contains the relevant data for analysis and comparison.

 ### Tools
 - Power BI : Data Extraction ,Data Cleaning, Data Modelling, Data Visualisation.

 ### Data Extraction and Cleaning
-1. Extract the CSV file (FINOPPS Data) into Power BI.
+1. Extract the CSV file (Students depression data) into Power BI.
 2. Load and transform the data using Power Query.
 3. Address any missing values.
 4. Standardize data formatting.